sysdesign-code/dev-sec-ops-demo/README.md

 To validate the Pub/Sub topics and Cloud Function was created, go to those respective services and ensure they were created.

 1. From your GCP Console homepage, type "Pub/Sub" within the search bar and select this service.
-The name of the Pub/Sub topic that should exist is called `clouddeploy-approvals`.
+There will be two Pub/Sub topics and they're called `clouddeploy-approvals` and `clouddeploy-operations`.

 2. From your GCP Console homepage, type "Cloud Functions" within the search bar and select this service.
-The name of the Cloud Function that should already exist is called `my-blog-function`.
+There will be two Cloud Functions and they're called `my-blog-function` and `my-blog-operations`.

-3. Click on `my-blog-function` and select "Variables"
+3. Click on `my-blog-function` and select "Variables".

 4. Click the "Edit" button and and expand the `Runtime, build, connections and security settings`.